Support for Avoidant/Restrictive Eating Patterns

 Associate Therapist

-Lindy helps clients move beyond shame and judgment to embrace authenticity and resilience.
+Lindy helps clients move beyond shame and judgment to embrace authenticity and resilience in everyday life.

 Read More